 .
 If you have answers, feel free to reach out to us

-Do I need an expert services engagement for Google BigQuery?
+Do I need an expert services engagement for Amazon Redshift Spectrum?

-Typically, you will not need services for Google BigQuery.
-Most customers are up and running using their data quickly.
+Typically, you will not need services for Amazon Redshift Spectrum.
+Most customers are up and running using their Amazon Redshift Spectrum data quickly.
 However, if you need support, we do offer data consulting

 .
-There may be situations where you have specific needs relating to Google BigQuery.
-These situations can require expert services to tailor data to fit your requirements.
+There may be situations where you have specific needs relating to Amazon Redshift Spectrum data.
+These situations can require expert services to tailor Amazon Redshift Spectrum data to fit your requirements.
 Ultimately, our mission is helping you get value from data, and this can often happen more quickly with the assistance of our passionate expert services team.

-Do I need to authorize Openbridge or its Partners my access to BigQuery system?
+Do I need to authorize Openbridge or its Partners my access to Redshift system?

-Yes, typically, Google requires authorization to access your data.
-You would provide us with the service account authorizations, so we can properly connect to their system.
+Yes, typically, Amazon Redshift Spectrum requires authorization to access your data.
+You would provide us with the Amazon Redshift Spectrum authorizations, so we can properly connect to their system.
 The process takes a few minutes to setup in your Openbridge account

 .
-You can read about how to set up BigQuery in the Google Cloud console
+You can read about how to sertup Redshift in the Amazon Cloud console

 When should I use Amazon Athena vs. Amazon Redshift Spectrum?